How to Kill Clover Without Chemicals

 by Alec McClennan, on April 28, 2020

 Does your lawn look like the lawn pictured below?
 Are you seeing a lot of white flowers in your lawn and don't like the look of them?
 Maybe you're concerned about the Clover attracting bees and making it more likely for your kids to get stung?
 If this is your lawn and you'd like to have more grass and less Clover, keep reading to learn more.

 Why You Might Want to Keep Your Clover

 Before we talk about how to eliminate Clover without using chemicals, let's spend a minute discussing the benefits of Clover and perhaps convince you that you'd like to keep the Clover after all.

 Reason 1: Clover Fertilizes Your Lawn

 Clover has a symbiotic relationship with beneficial bacteria, which attach themselves to its roots.
 These bacteria can absorb nitrogen from the atmosphere, the main nutrient that gives grass its green color.
 Even better, if you have a good mix of Clover (or Microclover) your lawn won't need to be fertilized to look lush and green.
 Contrary to popular belief, Clover won't take over your lawn, it will help your lawn.
-Notice how the bottom side of the soccer field below that is planted with Microclover is greener than the top side.
-Clover can keep your lawn greener with less fertilizer!
+Notice how the the Microclover sections of this lawn are thick and green, while the grass only sections are brown from the Summer heat.
+Clover can keep your lawn looking great when other grass types gets stressed.

 Reason 2: Clover Prevents Weeds